Munawwar/react-global-states/README.md

 1. biggest difference is there is no reducer layer! and there are no events!
 You use state-store.js's setState() or assignState() functions to set the global store's properties directly.
 It's so much simpler!
-Your app/site is mostly UI layer and Actions layer.
+Your client-side is mostly components layer and actions layer.

   Reducer layer is an additional layer of complexity/abstraction that if you do need, you'd better use redux.
 Reducer layer do have it's use in adding for example, something like google analytic e-commerce events middleware or logging middleware (with thunk).
 However some apps/site don't need event middlewares.
 So pick the right tool.

-2. the library only react to changes in level 1 and level 2 properties of the store object
+2. the library only reacts to changes in level 1 and level 2 properties of the store object

     Why this seemingly arbitraty restriction?
 Complexity reduction, the answer. i.e. I recommend you to see your global store not as